karmicdude/alter/README.md

 ### Linux

 #### Problematics
-Changes affect to `XKB` subsystem configuration files, located  in `/usr/share/X11/xkb`.
+Changes affect to `XKB` subsystem configuration files located in `/usr/share/X11/xkb`.
 The configuration file set comes with the specific package of your Linux distribution.

 Updating a package through the package manager will replace the modified files with the original ones and this creates some headache.

 I created a patch [alter.patch](https://github.com/karmicdude/alter/blob/main/alter.patch) that makes changes to the `XKB` configuration files.
+[Here](#package-manager-skip-options) is how to apply the patch.
+If you're not interested in avoiding further problems with system update, you can jump right in.

 I propose several ways of solving this issue.
 You can choose any way that suits you.